__________________________________________________________________________________

 Provision to raise achievement in basic skills

-The programme area “basic skills education” as part of the Adult Learning Initiative (cf. also chapter 14.3: Initiative for Adult Education) addresses people with a need for basic skills education.
+The programme area “basic skills education” as part of the Level up - Adult Education (cf. also chapter 14.3: Level up - Adult Education) addresses people with a need for basic skills education.
 The contents of these courses aim at promoting learning competence (autonomous learning, learning to learn), the acquisition of German as well as basic knowledge in another language, numeracy, and the use of information and communications technologies.
 The courses are developed by adult learning institutes following nationally valid quality guidelines.
 They are then submitted to the IEB office for accreditation.
 After successful accreditation, funding can be requested from the responsible office of the provincial government.
 With this funding, interested parties can use these offers free of charge.

 All activities within this programme area are subject to ongoing monitoring.
 Central data on courses are recorded and passed on to the steering group for evidence-based decisions in half-yearly reports.